matthew-brett/msc_imaging/assessment_b.md

 * did you successfully replicate the original findings?
 Or successfully show that the original findings are unlikely to be correct?

-However, we encourage you to negotiate with your replication partner, and work together to fix any problems that you find.
+However, we encourage you to negotiate with your fellow, and work together to fix any problems that you find.
 For each problem you find:

-* make sure that you agree with your replication partner that this is an error.
+* make sure that you agree with your fellow that this is an error.
 If you don't agree, contact Matthew Brett <m.brett@bham.ac.uk> for a decision.
   Note that you agree with your replication partner (or that Matthew agreed).
 * write a diagnosis of the problem;
 * write a description of the fix.

 Your aim is to describe how your replication partner could best recover all the marks you think they will lose for their original replication.

-When you have finished doing this, you can move on to extending the analysis, according to the `EXTEND_INSTRUCTIONS.txt` file.
-Fill out the `EXTEND_README.txt` (or `.docx`) file.

-Don't go on to extending the analysis, until you have finished fixing the original replication.
+If your fellow has written a particularly good initial report, without significant errors, please suggest extensions to their replication.

+Remember that, if you miss problems in your fellow's replication, you will lose marks for your report (because you missed a problem), and they will lose marks for their final replication, because they may well not have found the problem, and therefore won't be able to fix it.

 ### Submission

 **Submission is automatic at midnight January 4th**

-At midnight of January 4th, we will make a read-only copy of your directory `/home/people/xxx/replication_partner`.
+At midnight of January 4th, we will make a read-only copy of your directory `/home/people/xxx/replication_review`.
 Make sure that:

-* the `REPLICATION_REPORT.txt` / `REPLICATION_REPORT.docx` files are up to date;
+* the `REPLICATION_REVIEW.txt` / `REPLICATION_REVIEW.docx` files are up to date;
-* if applicable, the `EXTEND_README.txt` (or `.docx`) file are up to date.
-* all the analyses comprising the replication have been run inside that folder, and the results files referred to in the `REPLICATION_REPORT` and `EXTEND_README` files are available for us to look at.
+* all the analyses comprising the replication have been run inside that folder, and the results files referred to in the `REPLICATION_REVIEW` are available for us to look at.

 ### Marking

-The marks are out of 50.
+The marks are out of 30, for:

-The marking will depend on how may problems there are to fix in your partner's replication.
-Remember, you will not know the score we will give to your partner's replication, so you will have to decide for yourself, where your partner would likely lose points.

-* If your partner's replication would score 50 or less, then all 50 of your points from this part must come from fixes to your partner's replication.
-* If your partner's replication scores 100, then all 50 of your points must come from doing all 5 of the 10 point extensions;
-* When your partner's replication would score between 50 and 100, then your mark comes from a mixture of your fixes to their work, and the extensions that you finished.

-To give an example, say you estimate that your partner would get 70 / 100.
-If that is true, then you have 30 marks to gain from fixing your partner's replication, and 20 marks to gain from extending their work.
-So you would spend 60% of your time on fixing their work, and 40% of the time on doing 2 of the 10 point extensions.

-But, let's say you had missed a mistake in their analysis, and in fact they will get 60 / 100.
-First, their mistake may make any of your extensions incorrect.
-Second, this will mean that you can in fact only get a total of 10 points for your extensions; any effort on extensions after 10 points will be wasted (at least in terms of marks).
+* your progress in replicating the initial replication.
+We will take into account how difficult this replication was, given the the initial replication;
+* the quality and accuracy of the the suggestions you make for improvement;
+* if there wasn't much room for improvement (the initial replication was well- done and well-described), then we will look at your suggestions for extensions to the replication.
+We will be particularly impressed if you carry out the extensions you suggest.

 # Part 3: replication update

-Meanwhile, your replication partner will be feeding back to you about your own replication.
+Meanwhile, your replication reviewer will be feeding back to you about your own replication.

 Continue working in your original `/home/people/xxx/replication` folder.
 Remember, you have a read-only snapshot of your replication at